Funny Poems About Poems or Poems Funny Poems

 My toilet paper regularly trots out of the bathroom, throughout the whole house, no, it is not trained.
 If it were trained I am certain it would proudly stay nice and neat.
 My cat walks it every single day; Toilet Paper trails.

-Poem Details | by M. L. Kiser |
+Written by M. L. Kiser

-Categories: celebration, christmas, fun, humor, pets, poems, poetry,
+Categories: celebration, christmas, fun, humor, pets, poems

 Wishing You a Merry Christmas